CodeYourFuture/syllabus/docs/new-curriculum/js-core-1/week-1/notes.md

 `console.log` will allow us to print expressions to the console.
 We also say that we log values to the console.
 This is very useful for complex programs when we need to inspect the result of certain expressions.
 Let's see how to use `console.log`

-In a file called `example.js`, we can write name of the function `console.log`
+In a file called `example.js`, we can write name of the function `console.log`.

 ```js title="example.js"
 console.log;
 ```

+We c

 However, if we run this file with Node, we won't be able to see anything in the terminal.
 As with `Math.round` we need to use the syntax for calling this function.